-The Bureau of Labor Statistics (BLS) reported that 320,000 jobs existed for Public Relations Managers and Specialists in 2010 (www.bls.gov).
-Job growth is expected to be 21% from 2010 to 2020; more and more businesses are placing an emphasis on having a favorable opinion in the public, thus creating a need for more Publicity Managers.
+The U.S. Bureau of Labor Statistics (BLS) reported that over 62,000 jobs existed for public relations and fundraising managers in 2012 (www.bls.gov).
+Job growth for these managers is expected to be 13% from 2012 to 2022; more and more businesses are placing an emphasis on having a favorable opinion in the public, thus creating a need for more publicity managers.
 As of May 2012, the median salary for public relations and fundraising managers was $95,450; the salaries for those at the top of the field were upwards of $180,480.

-Related to Publicity Manager: Job Duties and Requirements for Becoming a Publicity Manager
+Related to Publicity Manager: Job Duties & Requirements

 - Recently Updated